 - 4. The soils found to occur according to the Prince George's County Soil Survey are predominantly gravel pit or disturbed soils.
 Because the exact nature of the soils is not known, DER may require a soils study prior to issuance of building permits. - d.
-The Transportation Planning Section provided the following analysis: - 1.
-The applicant proposes to construct 504 (212 one-bedroom, 244 two-bedroom, and 48 three-bedroom) multifamily residential units, 71,332 Gross Square Feet (GSF), of commercial office, 55,378 GSF of general retail, and 6,294 GSF clubhouse. - 2.
-The applicant is proposing to provide a total 1,368 parking spaces, of which 1,158 will be constructed as structured parking.
-The proposed parking calculation is in accordance with each land use parking requirements as outlined in the Parking Section of the County Code, without taking into consideration any reduction in amount of parking for the proposed mix uses.
-Not accounting for possible share use of parking and the site's close proximity to the Branch Avenue Metro Station, staff is concerned with provision of this amount of on-site parking.
-Provision of excessive amount of parking would not promote transit use and increase in expected number of vehicular traffic by future residents, which is contrary to the goals envisioned by the approved Heights master plan.
-It is equally important to note that the transportation adequacy findings that was made at the time of Conceptual Site Plan (CSP-01015) approval, was based on applicant proposal for significant transit usage by all type of proposed residential development (nearly 40 percent). - 3.
-In accordance with the county's Zoning Ordinance (Section 27-546- (c) (4), prior to the approval of any Detailed Site Plan in the MXT Zone, it must be demonstrated " that the proposed development will be adequately served within a reasonable period of time with existing or programmed public facilities shown in the adopted County Capital Improvement Program or within the current State Consolidated Transportation Program, or which will be provided by the applicant, if more than six (6) years have elapsed since a finding of adequacy was made at the time of rezoning through a Zoning Map Amendment, Conceptual Site Plan approval, or preliminary plat approval, whichever occurred last."
-Although the approved Concept Plan (CSP- 01015) relied upon a finding of adequate transportation facilities made in 1990 with the approval of preliminary plan of subdivision 4-90037, the adequacy finding for the approved Conceptual Plan made by the Prince George's Planning Board in 2001, and it is about three years old.

-4. The internal vehicular and pedestrian circulation patterns appear to be acceptable, and no additional dedication will be required.
+The Transportation Planning Section provided the following analysis in addition to earlier findings of this report: - 1.
+In accordance with the county's Zoning Ordinance (Section 27-546- (c) (4), prior to the approval of any Detailed Site Plan in the MXT zone, it must be demonstrated "that the proposed development will be adequately served within a reasonable period of time with existing or programmed public facilities shown in the adopted County Capital Improvement Program or within the current State Consolidated Transportation Program, or which will be provided by the applicant, if more than six (6) years have elapsed since a finding of adequacy was made at the time of rezoning through a Zoning Map Amendment, Conceptual Site Plan approval, or preliminary plat approval, whichever occurred last."
+Since the Concept Plan (CSP-01015) was approved by the Prince George's Planning Board in 2001, there is no need for a new adequacy findings at this time, even-though the approval of the Concept Plan was based on a finding of adequate transportation facilities made in 1990 as part of the approval of preliminary Plat of subdivision 4-90037. - 2.
+The internal vehicular and pedestrian circulation patterns appear to be acceptable, and no additional dedication will be required.
 Provision of adequate left turn lanes with sufficient storage length at the proposed site entrances will need to be provided in accordance with the county's DPW&T approval and standards.
+In addition, the eight on-street parking spaces along the two most northern access points need to be eliminated